 “Son of a whale,” you mumble and crouch down.
 They really want your blood…almost as much as that odd Vampire sitting carelessly in the night: so what are you going to do:

-Stay and push your luck against the army of the Church…Or go with Romania and risk having the life sucked right out of you: because Vampires are untruthful with their seductive voices and their swagger…But those dogs look like they could run a mile in minutes…not that you can’t.
+Stay and push your luck against the army of the Church…Or go with Vladimir and risk having the life sucked right out of you: because Vampires are untruthful with their seductive voices and their swagger…But those dogs look like they could run a mile in minutes…not that you can’t.

 “Are you going to go with me?
 Or do I have to make you?” he asks with a hint of joy in his voice.